Guxxtavoww/Guxxtavoww/README.md

 <h1 align="center">Hi 👋, I'm Gustavo!</h1>
 <h3 align="center">A passionate full-stack developer from Brazil</h3>

-- 🔭 I’m currently working on [wms](https://dev.admin.pdahub.com.br)

-- 🌱 I’m currently learning **Nestjs, React Native CLI (Typescript)**
+- 🌱 I’m currently learning **Rust**

-- 👨‍💻 All of my projects are available at [in my portfolio](https://portfolio-gustavo-augusto.netlify.app/)
+- 👨‍💻 All of my projects are available at [in my portfolio](https://gustavo-augusto-portfolio.vercel.app/#home)

 - 💬 Ask me about **react, typescript, nodejs, git**

 - 📫 How to reach me **gustavoaugustocar@hotmail.com**

-- 👨‍💻 All of my projects are available at [in my portfolio](https://portfolio-gustavo-augusto.netlify.app/)
+- 👨‍💻 All of my projects are available at [in my portfolio](https://gustavo-augusto-portfolio.vercel.app/#home)

 - ⚡ Fun fact **Really love to know how things work.**